 Considerations for informal release

 Informal release allows an agency to be flexible in the way in which it releases information or a document.
 For example, an agency may release information informally by telephone, email, letter or in person.
 Similarly, access to a document may be provided in full or with certain information deleted with the agreement of the individual seeking access.

-Unlike a request made under the Act, there is no time limit for an agency to provide access to information or documents outside the Act.
-Nonetheless, when informally releasing documents, agencies should endeavour to do so promptly, and actively engage with the individual seeking access.
+Unlike an FOI request made under the Act, there is no time limit for an agency to provide access to information or documents outside the Act.
+Nonetheless, when informally releasing documents, an agency should endeavour to do so promptly, and actively engage with the individual seeking access.
 This may involve providing an estimated timeframe for release, or coming to an agreement about the time in which the agency will provide access.

 Fees and charges

 There is no prescribed fee for requesting information outside the Act.
 Generally, agencies should aim to release information for free.
 However, there may be instances where this is not appropriate, for example where there is a large volume of documents.
-In those circumstances, agencies could consider providing access in an alternative form, such as allowing the individual to view the information or documents at the agency’s offices and making copies of documents at their own expense.
+In those circumstances, the agency could consider providing access in an alternative form, such as allowing the individual to view the information or documents at the agency’s office, providing the documents in electronic form or making copies of documents at their own expense.
 Noting this, there is nothing prohibiting an agency from charging the reasonable costs associated with providing access informally.